 Sunday Funday at KAZE with DJ Prymtime, Cincinnati, OH

 People of a certain age may remember “dinner and dancing” differently than depicted in this video.
-But when writing, if you’re aiming to stay true to the present, it’s important to remember how things are not how they were.
+My main point is that if you want your writing to reflect the present, you must focus on how things are now, not on how they were.

-This post also serves as a note because I was stunned as I watched my daughter’s Instagram story on Sunday night.
-Then almost immediately, I was transported back to my days of dancing into the early morning hours at the Paradise Garage in New York City.
-I might have snacked on the fresh fruit that lined the bar top.
+This post serves as a note to myself, as I was stunned while watching my daughter’s Instagram story on Sunday night.
+Then, almost immediately, I was transported back to my days of dancing into the early morning hours at the Paradise Garage in New York City.
+I might have snuck on the fresh fruit that lined the bar top.
 But a full plate and dining utensils while dancing?
 No Way!
-Although this video may resonate with Generation Z and Millennials, dinner and dancing in the last century were more of a formal affair.
+Although this video may resonate with Generation Z and Millennials, dinner and dancing, the last century was more of a formal affair.

 Then it hit me!